iJustinn/Totonto_Reported_Crimes/README.md

 -   `outputs/charts`: previews of the charts included in the final research paper

 -   `scripts`: R code used for data simulation, downloading, analysis, and visualization

--   `inputs/llm`: records of multiple conversations with Chat GPT that assisted in building this project

 ## Large Language Model (LLM) usage statement